shy2net/nestjs-angular-starter/README.md

 - Social Authentication (Google and Facebook)
 - Form validations using ([class-validator](https://www.npmjs.com/package/class-validator)), shared between server and client
 - Docker support based on alpine and node 12
+- Support for Ansible to deploy our app easier
+- Nginx support as a reverse proxy (with SSL certificates)
+- Complete CI\CD process based on Github Actions

 ## Prerequisites